How to Treat Scars Caused by Burns

 How can I treat a burn scar?

 The collagen in that forms scars is active for 2 years; after this activity fades.
 Getting proper treatment within this window is critical, otherwise the scar will never get a chance to heal fully.
 Scars created from burns are typically raised from the skin, so lowering them is important to making them less noticeable.
 Fortunately, there are various scar management products to complete this task.
 What is referred to as pressure dressings flattens the scars over a period of 6 months or more.
 A much more popular method is to use products that contain silicon, which when applied correctly takes at least 3 months to be effective.
-Scar creams for burns are available as well as silicon sheets which are placed on and around the affected area.
+Scar creams for burns are available as well as silicone sheets which are placed on and around the affected area.
 Corticosteroid injections are inserted in the scar itself, reducing the swelling and lowering the scar, and are designed for keloid and hypertrophic scars.
 For more serious scarring, medical procedures such as laser therapy and skin grafting may be necessary to ensure that the scar is healed completely.

 Fact of the matter is, no one wants to be “scarred for life” so to speak.
 Fortunately, scars don't have to be permanent; with the proper care they can fade back into your skin and be barely noticeable.
 Finding the burn scar treatment most appropriate for you is the first step to ensure that your scars heal properly, and when they do not only will you feel better, you’ll look better.